 What to do when bailiffs turn up at your door.

 If bailiffs should turn up, make sure that you see their ID, and a written statement saying what you owe.
 This is to ensure that everything is above board and you don’t pay more than you owe.
 They can’t take essential household items, or goods that do not belong to you.
 Though a visit from the bailiffs can feel incredibly worrying, by cooperating you can often make the situation better for yourself.

 The laws are different on what bailiffs can take if you’re a sole trader or if your business is a limited company.
-If you are a sole trader, bailiffs can take control of any assets you might own, but the rules for limited companies say that bailiffs can only take items that belong to the limited company.
+If you are a sole trader, bailiffs can take control of any assets you might own.
+The rules for limited companies say that bailiffs can only take items that belong to the limited company.

-Contact us here to start reducing your debt and to banish the bailiffs.
+Contact us on 0330 159 5820 to start reducing your debt and to banish the bailiffs.